Agency Partners

 Key learnings from this report

-• The median time to hire E-commerce Engineers in Italy stands at 31 days, emphasizing the need for efficient recruitment processes to capture qualified candidates in a timely manner.
+• The median time to hire for E-commerce Engineers in Italy currently stands at 31 days, emphasizing the importance of swift hiring processes for CTOs and Engineering Managers aiming to attract top talent.

 Number of roles opened and closed for E-commerce Engineers in Rome in the last 3 months